This guide provides the steps to create a new custom skill.

-- Review our recommended voice best practices as you plan out your voice user interface.
+- Review Alexa Voice Design Guide as you plan out your voice user interface.

 Step 2: Set Up the Skill in the Developer Portal

 Create a new skill in the developer portal.
 At this point, you can enter a Name and Invocation Name for your new skill.